NPL Anti-Corruption and Security Unit (ACSU)

 • As part of the education process, players are given details of the ways in which corruptors may seek to ‘groom’ them from an early age as well as the penalties that exist – not just for fixing all or part of a match but also for accepting money, benefit or other reward for the provision of information or failing to disclose the inappropriate conduct of others.

 • In organized sports, match fixing or game fixing occurs when a match is played to a completely or partially pre-determined result, violating the rules of the game and often the law.
-Where the sporting competition in question is a race then the incident is referred to as race fixing.
+When the sporting competition in question is a race, the incident is referred to as race fixing.
 Games that are deliberately lost are sometimes called thrown games.
-When a team intentionally loses a game to obtain a perceived future competitive advantage rather than gamblers being involved, the team is often said to have tanked the game instead of having thrown it.
-In pool hustling, tanking is known as dumping.